Celvis-wq/Lab9/README.md

 ## Purpose:

-- Just a class checkpoint, ICSI. lab9.
-Making web requests.
+- For a class flag along with lab.
+Lab9, flag ICSI.
 <br />

 ## FAQ: